Cheaper & Quicker than Litigation

 If you meet all the requirements for an uncontested divorce, please complete the Client Questionnaire.
 After you submit the form, you will be contacted by my office as soon as possible.
 Typically a meeting is scheduled for my office, but that is not necessary if you are out of town or can’t get off from work.

-After the initial meeting or phone consultation, it takes 1-2 days to prepare all the documents needed for your uncontested divorce.
-I will create a Client Portal for your documents on this website.
+To start the uncontested divorce in Jacksonville FL process, please complete the Client Questionnaire.
+After you submit the form, I will call you and we will discuss your responses.
+After the initial meeting or phone consultation, it takes 1-2 days to prepare all the documents needed for your uncontested divorce in Jacksonville FL.
+I will create a Client Portal for your documents.
 After you receive your login credentials, you can review your documents (in PDF form) online.
 If you need the documents changed in any way, just let me know.

 After you approve each of the documents, you and your spouse will need to have them signed and notarized.
 The next step is to return all of the documents to my office.
 After I receive the documents, I will file your case with the Clerk of Court.